 The principal activity of the Company is to finance mortgage lending.
-In 1998 the Company issued £203.7m floating rate notes (the "Notes").
-Following a business restructure on 28 February 2011 the terms of the Notes were modified and bear a zero rate of interest until 2073.
+In 1998 the Company issued £46.6m fixed rate notes (the "Notes").
+The interest payable on the Notes is set at 4.50% per annum until February 2028.
+Thereafter, the interest rate applicable to the Notes will be 5.50% per annum until 2073 when the Notes become due.
 The Notes are secured on the mortgage portfolio.
-The capital appreciation realised on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
+The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
 The Company pays its entire share of the appreciation to Note holders.